 Acorns and Stash each offer a checking account through partner banks.
 The accounts seem similar, but a look under the hood reveals significant differences in functionality.

-The Acorns Spend account is made to support your investment activity, so you don’t benefit much if you don’t also want to invest with Acorns.
+The Acorns Checking account is made to support your investment activity, so you don’t benefit much if you don’t also want to invest with Acorns.

-Like any checking account, you can fund Acorns Spend through paycheck direct deposit or transfer from another account, such as a bank or PayPal account.
+Like any checking account, you can fund Acorns Checking through paycheck direct deposit or transfer from another account, such as a bank or PayPal account.

 - Acorns Visa Debit Card.
-Acorns Spend customers get a high-design debit card made of tungsten metal, which you can use for everyday purchases and ATM transactions.
+Acorns Checking customers get a high-design debit card made of tungsten metal, which you can use for everyday purchases and ATM transactions.

 - Real-Time Round Ups.
-Round Ups from your Acorns debit card come from Spend and happen in real time.
+Round Ups from your Acorns debit card come from Checking and happen in real time.

-- PayPal, Apple Pay, and Android Pay Compatible.
-The Acorns debit card automatically works with Apple Pay or Android Pay, and you can transfer money between a PayPal account and your Spend account.
-Spend is not compatible with other mobile payment apps, such as Zelle.
+- Compatible With PayPal, Apple Pay, and Google Pay.
+The Acorns debit card automatically works with Apple Pay or Google Pay (formerly known as Android Pay), and you can transfer money between a PayPal account and your Checking account.
+Checking is not compatible with other mobile payment apps, such as Zelle.

 - Bill Pay.
 The account doesn’t include a bill payment feature, but you can use your account and routing numbers to set up bill pay with servicers.

 - Withdrawing Funds.
-Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account.
+Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account (maximum $7,000 per day).

 - Check and Cash Deposit.
-You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app.
+You can’t deposit checks or cash into a Checking account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 or three transactions per day).

 - Checks.
-Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work.
+Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work, but you can use the Send Check feature to mail a physical check.

-The Acorns Spend account is designed primarily to support Acorns investing, so you need to have an additional account to cover all your financial needs.
+The Acorns Checking account is designed primarily to support Acorns investing, so you need to have an additional account to cover all your financial needs.
 It does not support joint checking accounts.

 Stash Banking Features

-- Visa Debit Card.
-A Stash banking account comes with a Visa debit card can earn Stock-Back rewards on purchases from participating merchants.
-Stash+ members get a metal debit card and double rewards7.
-You’ll receive the card in the mail after depositing at least $0.01 into a Stash banking account.
+- Stash Stock-Back® Card1.
+A Stash banking account comes with a Stash Stock-Back® Debit Mastercard®, and you can earn Stock-Back® rewards on every purchase.
+You’ll receive the card in the mail after depositing at least $1 into a Stash banking account.

-- ASAP Direct Deposit.
-Set up direct deposit to Stash, and you can get your paycheck in your bank account up to 2 days early13.
+- Early Direct Deposit.
+Set up direct deposit to Stash, and you can get your paycheck in your Stash banking account up to two days early7.

 - Digital Wallet Integration.
-Stash debit card works with Samsung Pay™, Google Pay&trade (formerly known as Android Pay), and Apple Pay®.
+Stash Stock-Back® Card1 works with Samsung Pay™, Google Pay, and Apple Pay®.

 - Withdrawing Funds.
-Withdraw money at an ATM or into a linked external bank account.
+Withdraw money at an ATM or transfer it into a linked external bank account.

 - Check and Cash Deposit.
-Deposit cash (up to $2,500 per day) at Green Dot participating retailers, including CVS, Walmart, Walgreens, and Rite Aid.
-Deposit checks through the Stash mobile app.
+Deposit cash (up to $2,997 per day) at participating retailers, including CVS, Walmart, Walgreens, and Rite Aid.

 Stash does not support joint checking accounts.